 Array ( 'success' => array( /* array of successfully imported associations */ ), 'error' => array( /* array of associations, which could not be imported */ ), )

-- How to import data from a CSV file using the WordPress Ultimate CSV Importer plugin
+- Import Data using the WP Ultimate CSV Importer plugin

-- How to Import Content into WordPress Using CSV Files
+- How to Import Content Using CSV Files